ZHChu98/Neural_Network_Matlab/README.md

 <b>CLASS</b> iconv2d(kernel_height, kernel_width, in_channels, out_channels, activation, padding)<br>
 Applies a 2D convolution and an activation function over an input signal composed of several input planes.<br>

-In the simplest case, the input with size (H_in, W_in, C_in, N) correspond to the output with size (H_out, W_out, C_out, N), where N is a batch size, C denotes a number of channels, H is a height of planes in pixels, and W is width in pixels.<br>
+In the simplest case, the input with size (H_in, W_in, C_in, N) correspond to the output with size (H_out, W_out, C_out, N), where N is a batch size, C denotes the number of channels, H is a height of planes in pixels, and W is width in pixels.<br>

 Parameters<br>
 * kernel_height (int) - Height of the convolution kernel